anngo2/CS506_project/README.md

 # CS506_project (https://www.youtube.com/watch?v=QPIXDBgT4HM)

-> **Structure of this report:** We are going to split this report by questions we have answered.
+> **!!!Structure of this report:!!!** We are going to split this report by questions we have answered.
 With each section, we will talk about the data processing/cleaning, models used, analysis, and preliminary results for each question we have solved.
 This is primarily to make the report more easy to follow.

 ### Description of Project ###